unified-naming-convention-2/NamingStandard/README.md

 # ReUNC
-Welcome to ReUNC, an organization between executor developers to provide a unified scripting API for our scripters.
+Welcome to UNC2, an organization between executor developers to provide a unified scripting API for our scripters.

-~~**Please go to our official website for better styled information: https://scriptunc.org/**~~ Scriptunc.org is a completely useless website as it's now unregistered, sadly I'm unable to afford a proper domain.
+**Please go to our official website for better styled information: https://scriptunc2.org/** (not yet availible)

 ## Why?
 Over the years scripting has gotten more and more complex to support multiple executors.
 This is because of the many unique naming conventions various executors use.